soska/keyboardist/README.md

 ![](assets/cover.png)

-An declarative way to add keyboard shortcuts to your browser applications.
+A declarative way to add keyboard shortcuts to your browser applications.
 [Here is a simple demo](https://soska.github.io/keyboardist.js/docs/index.html)

 For using with React, there's